Free Tattoo Stencil Tips And Tricks For Beginners

 What is stencil paper?

-This means that the color of the stencil must not clash with the colors of the tattoo, nor with the client’s skin tone.
+This means that the color of the stencil must not clash with the colors of the tattoo, or with the client’s skin tone.
 For example, certain color stencils might not fare well on darker skin tones.
 Similarly, if the tattoo is blue, it wouldn’t make sense to use a blue stencil because the distinction between ink and stencil may not be readily evident.

 Like this post?
 Check out our post on Proper Tattoo Studio Hygiene Practices For Beginners